microsoft/fast/specs/calendar.md

 Some don't start on our January 1st.
 (Example: The Hindu calendar starts on March 22nd.)
 Not all months have the same number of days.
 (Example: The Hindu calendar is 31 days the first month, five months have 30 days and the last 6 months have 31 days.)
 Some calendars don't have 365 days.
 (Example: Hindu has 354 days in a normal year, 355 days in a short leap year and 385 days in big leap year.)
+Some calendars of the same type are different for different countries.
+Cambodia, Lao and Thailand use the Buddhist calendar and have the same number of days.
+Burma uses the Buddhist calendar but has a different number of days for one of it's leap years.
 Not all browser calendar codes match real calendars.
 (Example indian = hindu calendar)
 - Calendars: buddhist, chinese, coptic, ethiopia, ethiopic, gregory, hebrew, indian, islamic, iso8601, japanese, persian, roc